avnomad/dop-parser/readme.md

 for a new one difficult to see.
 The following is an oversimplification, but popular parsers like LL(k) and LR(k) can't handle the non-determinism caused by the coexistence of certain operator fixities, while general parsers like GLR and Earley can't guarantee linear time complexity.
-None of the above makes it easy or efficient to add and remove operators on the fly.
+None of the aforementioned parsers makes it easy or efficient to add and remove operators on the fly.

-The variation of the operator precedence parser that uses a one-dimensional operator table, is ideal for changing the operators on the fly, but the vanilla version can't handle all the constructs seen in contemporary programming languages.
+The variation of the operator precedence parser that uses a one-dimensional operator table, is ideal for changing the operators on the fly, but the vanilla version can't handle all the constructs commonly used in contemporary programming languages.

 The idea was to start with a variation of an operator precedence parser similar to [this][6] and add a sort of pre-processing step doing an arbitrary look-ahead